pisani/REST-BusinessActivityMonitoring/README.md

-# REST Business Activity Monitoring extension
+# REST Business Activity Monitoring

 This code extends on the Business Activity Monitoring features natively available with InterSystems IRIS’s integration framework.